A Less than Perfect Diet?

 A realist is not upset when he or she back slides.
 Making perfectionism a part of your dietary dogma is a very bad idea.
 Idealists in a constant search of the perfect diet do not have a life.
 They are neurotic.
 Realists do NOT have a simplistic, inaccurate view of nature.
 A realist accepts reality, nature, and life--as they are, without the blinders of dogma or idealism.

 A recent research paper published in JAMA is now on the record for effectively saying that it is "prudent for all adults to take vitamin supplements."
 And, that the elderly should take 2 "ordinary multivitamins" daily.
 They reviewed the literature back to 1966 on 9 different vitamins.
-"Suboptimal levels of a vitamin can be defined as those associated with abnormalities of metabolism that can be corrected supplementations with that vitamin."
+"Suboptimal levels of a vitamin can be defined as those associated with abnormalities of metabolism that can be corrected by supplementations with that vitamin."
 They found that high serum homocysteine levels can be corrected with Folic acid, Vitamin B-6 and B-12.
 Methylmalonic acid levels can be lowered with Vitamin B-12.
 And, that elevated levels of parathyroid hormone can be corrected with Vitamin D. They recommended 800 ug/d of Folic acid for those with a family history of heart disease, and twice the RDA for Vitamins D and B-12 was recommended.[7]

 The total intake of nutrients from your diet is generally closely linked with total caloric intake.

 Are you trying to lose weight?
-On a restricted diet of 1,500 calories most people obtain ONLY about 50% of the recommended daily intakes of nutrients.[2]
-In another study of a varied diet at different energy levels, "results show[ed] that at low energy levels, meeting nutrient needs was difficult and that even at higher calorie intakes, contrary to what was expected, certain nutrients were found to be inadequate."[3]
+On a restricted diet of 1,500 calories, most people will obtain ONLY about 50% of the recommended daily intakes of nutrients.[2]
+In another study of a varied diet at different energy levels, "results show that at low energy levels, meeting nutrient needs was difficult and that even at higher calorie intakes, contrary to what was expected, certain nutrients were found to be inadequate."[3]
 Fasting should be viewed as an extreme form of dieting.

-Please read my Nutritional Supplements Disclaimer.
+Please read our Nutritional Supplements Disclaimer.

 1. Bar-Sella P, Rakover Y, Ratner D. Vitamin B12 and folate levels in long-term vegans.
 Isr J Med Sci.
 1990 Jun;26(6):309-12.
 PMID: 2380031 [Abstract]